garden-io/garden/docs/reference/action-types/Deploy/configmap.md

 Creates a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) in your namespace, that can be referenced and mounted by other resources and [container actions](./container.md).

-See the [Mounting Kubernetes ConfigMaps](../../../k8s-plugins/actions/deploy/configmap.md) guide for more info and usage examples.

 Below is the full schema reference for the action.
-For an introduction to configuring Garden, please look at our [Configuration guide](../../../using-garden/configuration-overview.md).

 `configmap` actions also export values that are available in template strings.
 See the [Outputs](#outputs) section below for details.